akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 Graphs are needed whenever you want to perform any kind of fan-in ("multiple inputs") or fan-out ("multiple outputs") operations.
 Considering linear Flows to be like roads, we can picture graph operations as junctions: multiple flows being connected at a single point.
-Some graph operations which are common enough and fit the linear style of Flows, such as `concat` (which concatenates two streams, such that the second one is consumed after the first one has completed), may have shorthand methods defined on `Flow` or `Source` themselves, however you should keep in mind that those are also implemented as graph junctions.
+Some operators which are common enough and fit the linear style of Flows, such as `concat` (which concatenates two streams, such that the second one is consumed after the first one has completed), may have shorthand methods defined on `Flow` or `Source` themselves, however you should keep in mind that those are also implemented as graph junctions.